ABA Required Disclosures

 What is a Protected Status?

-The term “Protected Status” means an individual’s race, color, religion, national or ethnic origin, ethnicity, age, disability, family medical or genetic information, status as a veteran, military status, or any classification protected by local, state, or federal law.
+The term “Protected Status” means an individual’s race, color, religion, national or ethnic origin, ethnicity, age, sex, gender, sexual orientation, gender identity, gender expression, disability, military or veteran status, or any classification protected by local, state or federal law.

 -